FlowFuse/website/src/handbook/product/strategy.md

 - Manufacturing Widgets Extension for Dashboard 2.0.
 This extension should provide very classic manufacturing visualization, making it even easier to create Node-RED Dashboards for manufacturing.

-### User-Friendly Low-Code Approach

-FlowFuse is built upon the strength of Node-RED's user-friendly, low-code approach, positioning us well within the IIoT market.
-We believe Node-RED provides the best foundation, but we're committed to not only utilizing its existing capabilities but also contributing to its upstream improvement.
-By refining Node-RED and adding enhancements, we aim to create an even more intuitive, powerful, and accessible platform.
-This will enable end-users to swiftly and intuitively build applications, reducing the dependency on expert programmers.

-- [Immersive Node-RED experience](https://github.com/FlowFuse/flowfuse/issues/2246), a separation between the Node-RED Editor and FlowFuse leads to unused features from a UX standpoint in FlowFuse, due to the need to jump between both entities.
-An immersive Node-RED experience embeds Node-RED into FlowFuse, allowing seamless usage of Node-RED and FlowFuse features.